iskayanir/Studdy-Buddy/README.md

 # Studdy-Buddy
-A university project that aims to help reservists in their studies
+A university project that aims to help student soldiers in reserve service in their studies

 # to run the project you need to run these commands in the terminal: